stormasm/spanish/log/log26.md

 ---

+### How does the preposition `en` work ?

-Vimos una cabra arriba en la montaña -  We saw a goat at the top of the mountain.
+- Vimos una cabra arriba en la montaña -  We saw a goat at the top of the mountain.
+- Comimos muchos mariscos en nuestro viaje - We ate a lot of seafood on our trip.

 ---